Is cloud hosting tax deductible?

 Mixed-use hosting accounts

-When a single hosting account serves both business and personal projects, deduct only the business portion.
-A reasonable allocation can be based on:
+If one hosting or cloud account supports both business and personal projects, deduct only the business-use portion.

 Where cloud hosting goes on Schedule C